sylaspg/grasp-continuum/README.md

       - _0_ - do not use polarization potential
       - _1_ - use model potential with default parameters:
-            $\alpha_d$ taken from [2], and cut-off $\langle r_0^3\rangle$ taken from bound state calculations as the size of the outermost orbital; with that option the quadrupole term is omitted
+            $\alpha_d$ taken from [2], and cut-off $\langle r_0^3\rangle$ taken from bound state calculations as the size of the outermost orbital; in that option the quadrupole term is omitted
-      - _2_ - use model potential with all parameters
-            provided manually by the user; in turn:
+      - _2_ - use model potential with all parameters provided manually by the user; in turn:
             $\alpha_d$, $\langle r_0^3\rangle$, $\alpha_q$ and $\langle r_0^5\rangle$
       - _3_ - use numerical potential from file named `vpol`
     - decide (_y_/_n_), if the calculated continuum wave function should be normalized